Anti–climactic

 Cars

-The second theme is transportation, more specifically cars, and their impact on the environment.
+The second theme is transportation, more specifically cars, offering a comparison of transport footprints and the roadmap toward an electric-car future by 2030.

 Sources: